Hansford County, Texas: Politics

+Hansford County is located within District 87 of the Texas House of Representatives.
+Hansford County is located within District 31 of the Texas Senate.
 The county has been strongly Republican at a presidential level since 1952, with no Democrat exceeding Texas native Lyndon B. Johnson's 41.8% share of the vote in 1964 during that time.
 In recent elections the Democrats have struggled to win 10% of the vote, with Barack Obama in 2008 being the most recent Democratic nominee to do so.